Make Informed Decisions with Viking Therapeutics Inc. (VKTX) Stock Updates - News Heater

 Many brokerage firms have already submitted their reports for VKTX stocks, with ROTH MKM repeating the rating for VKTX by listing it as a “Buy.”
 The predicted price for VKTX in the upcoming period, according to ROTH MKM is $32 based on the research report published on May 31, 2023 of the current year 2023.

-Volatility was left at 4.85%, however, over the last 30 days, the volatility rate increased by 4.86%, as shares surge +0.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.52% lower at present.
+Volatility was left at 4.82%, however, over the last 30 days, the volatility rate increased by 6.07%, as shares surge +4.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.02% upper at present.

 Insider Trading